How Much Does a Porch Cost?

 What should you expect a porch extension cost to be per square metre?

-The average cost of a porch per square metre is between approximately £1,400 - £1,700.
-This is the total cost of building a porch per square metre and is estimated using average materials and standard labour costs.
+The average cost of a porch per square metre is between approximately £1,400 to £1,700.
+This is the total cost of building a porch per square metre, and is estimated using average materials and standard labour costs.

-While you can have a porch installed that's only 1 metre squared (1m²), it would likely be quite restrictive and not offer much practical benefit.
+While you can have a porch installed that's only 1 square metre (1m²), it would likely be quite restrictive and not offer much practical benefit.

 Porch installations are typically between two square metres (2m²) and three square metres (3m²) in the UK.
 You can build a porch structure which is larger than this, but that would require you to get planning permission from your local authority.